How to identify your competencies

 In this video we cover the definition of a pitch, how to deliver your skills with examples and to whom.

-The three types of competences
+What are the three types of competencies?

-Identify, prioritize and target your competences
+Video: Identify, prioritize and target your competencies

 In this video, we will take you through skill clarification, partly in order for you as a new graduate to focus on your skills and not doubt what you have to offer is relevant.
-The focus is on professional competences in the job search material.
+The focus is on professional competencies in the job search material.

 Competence profile

-One of the ways you can get an easy overview of your skills and compentences is by listing activities with columns where you can detail what the task entailed along with types of skills you applied to the activity and what results you made.
+One of the ways you can get an easy overview of your skills and compentencies is by listing activities with columns where you can detail what the task entailed along with types of skills you applied to the activity and what results you made.
 This is what we call a competence profile.
 We have made an example for you to download and take inspiration from to make your very own competence profile.

 Be diligent and list all types of activities from your studies, student job, hobbies and so on.
 It can take some time, but it is well spent.
 At the end you are left with a document that you can use in various job seeker situations, like skills and results to highlight in your cover letter and in the research process for unlisted jobs.
-Listing your competences gives you a concrete sense of what your skillset is and how you apply it to various tasks.
+Listing your competencies gives you a concrete sense of what your skillset is and how you apply it to various tasks.
 And this makes it easier for you to match your competence with job listings and interview situations.

 Here is the example for the comptence profile.